563 FW 1

 (b) To provide State permitting authorities and potential permit applicants consistency on how to assess the impacts of new and existing sources on AQRVs in Class I areas, especially for reviewing the PSD air quality permit actions.

 For information on the content of this chapter, contact the Branch of Air Quality.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.